Family Mountain

 Guiding Children Toward God’s Purpose

 Every child born is a precious creation in God’s image.
-Each deserves nurturing and the expectation of a loving home—a place where both parents actively support, teach, and guide them toward their Heavenly Father’s plan.
+Each deserves nurturing and the expectation of a loving home—a place where parents actively support, teach, and guide them toward their Heavenly Father’s plan.
 However, many parents still grapple with meeting these expectations for various reasons.

 Busy lives sometimes distract parents, rendering them absent even when physically present.
 Demons—through familiar spirits, witchcraft, or personal sins—target vulnerable children.
 Negative words such as "You are just like your father/mother!"
 "You are stupid."
 "You will never achieve success when you grow up," wound deeply.
 They are contrary to God’s Word and Jesus’ example.
-Instead, seek to bless your children, recognize them as a gift from God.
+Instead, seek to bless your children and recognize them as a gift from God.

 Spiritual Preparation - Nurturing God's Purpose